limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ...
 ```

-The passwords were hashed with `bcrypt` which was unfortunate because of the computational costs (10 rounds), cracking these hashes will be a futile exercise and a waste of CPU cycles.
-A more efficient way is needed.
+The passwords hashed with `bcrypt` had salt and a computational cost of 10 rounds, cracking them would be a futile exercise and a waste of CPU cycles.
+We need a better way.

 ### Password Reset

 Recall the blog post above on `password_resets`?
-Turned out that the very well-received Ruby on Rails [tutorial](https://www.railstutorial.org/book) had a [chapter](https://www.railstutorial.org/book/password_reset) on it and provided a huge clue on how to proceed.
+Turned out that the well-received Ruby on Rails [tutorial](https://www.railstutorial.org/book) had a [chapter](https://www.railstutorial.org/book/password_reset) on it and provided a clue on how to proceed.

 ![screenshot-3](/assets/images/posts/trollcave-walkthrough/screenshot-3.png)